 Portable storage devices – USBs, memory cards, removable or external hard drives and CDs/DVDs, Smartphones, tablets, iPods – connect to a computer and provide file storage.

 - They can be easily lost or stolen.

 - Confidential information should never be stored on portable media unless it is protected from unauthorized access.

 - All confidential information should be stored on an encrypted secure storage media devices.

 - “Encrypted USB thumb drives” are available from ITS Hardware Services at ext.
 4063.

 - Network drives should be used to store confidential student data, financial data, health records and research data.

 - If sensitive or personal information is stored on a portable storage device and it’s lost or stolen, this could lead to significant security and privacy concerns.

-Also when given a USB drive or if you find one somewhere be careful and do not connect them to your system as they might have harmful contents.
-Risky USB
+- When given a USB drive or if you find one somewhere, do not connect them to your system as it might contain harmful content.

 If you believe that there has been a breach of confidential information on portable media, please contact the ITS Service Desk at ext.
 3700 immediately.